 Tools for Dashboard Building: What the Choice Depends On

 In the previous section, we considered several healthcare data visualization examples and use cases that can be addressed with the right approach.
-But bear in mind that high-quality health data visualization is impossible without specific tools.
+But bear in mind that high-quality clinical data visualization is impossible without specific tools.

 Of course, the choice depends on our aims and a range of factors: software capabilities, integrations, and limitations.
 Below, let’s consider some of the most popular healthcare data visualization tools that can be used for the resolution of related tasks.